ayberkenis/ayberkenis/README.md

 # 👋 Hi, I'm Ayberk Enis!

-I'm a Full Stack Web Developer specializing in frontend technologies, currently bringing creative web solutions to life at [Gardrops.com](https://gardrops.com).
+I'm a Full Stack Web Developer specializing in frontend technologies.
 With a passion for crafting responsive and dynamic user experiences, I leverage a broad stack of technologies to deliver top-notch applications.

 ## 🚀 About Me

-- **Frontend Developer at Gardrops.com:** I'm part of a dynamic team where I contribute to building modern and stylish web applications.
 - **Tech Stack Enthusiast:** Proficient in TypeScript, JavaScript, React, Next.js, and TailwindCSS.
 I'm also skilled in backend technologies like PHP, Python, Flask, and Django.
 - **Lifelong Learner:** Currently on a journey to expand my knowledge in Ruby, Swift, and Java.